Date enacted or revised:

 - If a course is cross-listed, the course must be repeated under the same rubric as it was originally attempted.

-- Courses in which incomplete grades have been awarded are not eligible for grade forgiveness.
+- Courses for which incomplete grades have been awarded are not eligible for grade forgiveness.

-- To fairly determine graduation honors, McNeese considers the entire academic record of each student, including grades excluded from the overall GPA through the grade forgiveness policy and academic bankruptcy.
+- To fairly determine academic honors upon graduation, McNeese considers the entire academic record of each student, including grades excluded from the overall GPA through the grade forgiveness policy and academic bankruptcy.

 - A grade forgiveness request by a student-athlete must also be reviewed and approved by Athletic Compliance on a case-by-case basis.

-- A student may not petition grade forgiveness for transfer courses.
+- A student may petition grade forgiveness for transfer courses provided:

 - A student may not petition grade forgiveness for a grade assigned as a result of academic dishonesty.